Alhambra Dinner Theatre: Brief closure

 On August 31, 2009, the Alhambra Dinner Theatre suspended operations, citing the effect of the Late-2000s recession on attendance and expenses.
 The sale of the theatre to Theatre Partners, a group of local investors, was announced on October 28, 2009.

-The group stated that operations would resume December 1, 2009, with Christmas Carole, which has been a fixture in Jacksonville for more than 20 years.
+The group stated that operations would resume December 1, 2009, with A Christmas Carol, which has been a fixture in Jacksonville for more than 20 years.
 Former owner Tod Booth agreed to direct the shows, which were the primary attraction.
 The food was placed under the direction of DeJuan Roy, a popular local restaurateur, who has changed the menu with each show; table service replaced the buffet style of serving.
 The building's decor has been spruced up with new flooring, fixtures, paint and table place settings.

 The new ownership group hosted a free outdoor dinner show on November 7, 2009, to celebrate the revival of the local theatre landmark.
 Chef Medure cooked on a grill and performers entertained with classic show tunes.
 It was announced that the first show for the 2010 Season would be High School Musical beginning December 30, 2009.

 Actors' Equity Association Do Not Work Order

-The Alhambra Dinner Theatre is currently on the Actors' Equity Association's Do Not Work list meaning that members of AEA are not permitted to work on any production produced or performed at the Alhambra Dinner Theatre under penalty of suspension or permanent expulsion not only from AEA but from the unions affiliated with the Associated Actors and Artistes of America known as the 4As unions which includes SAG-AFTRA, American Guild of Musical Artists, American Guild of Variety Artists and the Guild of Italian American Actors.
+The Alhambra Dinner Theatre is currently on the Actors' Equity Association's Do Not Work list meaning that Equity members are not permitted to work on any production produced or performed at the Alhambra Dinner Theatre under penalty of suspension or permanent expulsion not only from AEA but from the unions affiliated with the Associated Actors and Artistes of America known as the 4As unions which includes SAG-AFTRA, American Guild of Musical Artists, American Guild of Variety Artists and the Guild of Italian American Actors.